GioKaratz/eTickets/README.md

 ## Technologies

-List the technologies or frameworks used in project.
+Technologies and frameworks used in project:

 - .NET 8.0:
 - ASP.NET Core